 - ANU College ANU College of Asia and the Pacific

 - Course subject International Relations

 - Mode of delivery In Person

-This course introduces students to the structures, practices, and norms of global governance.
-The course begins with a consideration of core theoretical concepts, including governance, globalisation, power, authority, and legitimacy, before then briefly contextualising the evolving trend towards global governance within the larger history of the modern state system.
-We then consider debates on global governance as they pertain to the following broad areas: (a) global governance and the regulation of organised violence (b) global economic governance and (c) global governance and the evolving human rights agenda.
+This course introduces students to the structures, practices, norms and actors of global governance.
+The course begins with a consideration of core theoretical concepts, including governance, globalisation, institutions, power, authority, and legitimacy.
+We then consider debates on global governance as they pertain to broad issue areas of global governance such as global security governance, global health governance, global economic governance, global environmental governance, and global internet governance.
 The course concludes with some reflections on the long-term trajectory and future prospects of the global governance project.

 Upon successful completion, students will have the knowledge and skills to:

-- communicate their understanding about global governance in a clear and concise way through assignments and class participation
+- Communicate an understanding about global governance in a clear and concise way through assignments and class participation

 The course is conducted through seminars with an emphasis on interactive teaching aimed at engaging all students in active participation.

 - Please note that this assessment is indicative only.
 The actual assessment for the course is provided in the Class Summary prior to the commencement of the semester in which the course is being conducted and may differ from this assessment. (null) [LO null]

 - Course Participation (10) [LO 1,2,3,4]